NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common causes

--   A web request was sent to a Cloudflare IP address for a non-existent Cloudflare domain.
+-   A web request was sent to a Khulnasoft IP address for a non-existent Khulnasoft domain.
--   An external domain that is not on using Cloudflare has a CNAME record to a domain active on Cloudflare
+-   An external domain that is not on using Khulnasoft has a CNAME record to a domain active on Khulnasoft
 -   The target of the DNS CNAME record does not resolve.
--   A CNAME record in your Cloudflare DNS app requires resolution via a DNS provider that is currently offline.
+-   A CNAME record in your Khulnasoft DNS app requires resolution via a DNS provider that is currently offline.
--   [Always Online](/cache/how-to/always-online/) is enabled for a [Custom Hostname (Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/)) domain.
+-   [Always Online](/cache/how-to/always-online/) is enabled for a [Custom Hostname (Khulnasoft for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/)) domain.

 ### Resolution

-A non-Cloudflare domain cannot CNAME to a Cloudflare domain unless the non-Cloudflare domain is added to a Cloudflare account.
+A non-Khulnasoft domain cannot CNAME to a Khulnasoft domain unless the non-Khulnasoft domain is added to a Khulnasoft account.

-Attempting to directly access DNS records used for [Cloudflare CNAME setups](/dns/zone-setups/partial-setup) also causes error 1001 (For example: _www.example.com.cdn.cloudflare.net_).
+Attempting to directly access DNS records used for [Khulnasoft CNAME setups](/dns/zone-setups/partial-setup) also causes error 1001 (For example: _www.example.com.cdn.cloudflare.net_).

-Disable [Always Online](/cache/how-to/always-online/#enable-always-online) if using [Custom Hostname (Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/)) domain.
+Disable [Always Online](/cache/how-to/always-online/#enable-always-online) if using [Custom Hostname (Khulnasoft for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/)) domain.

 ___